ska-telescope/developer.skatelescope.org/src/explanation/branching-policy.rst

 Regardless of the adopted workflow employed, two concepts are important to the SKA way of using Git:

   1. The main branch of a repository shall always be stable, and tested.
-  2. Branches shall be short lived, merging into main as often as possible.
+  2. Short-Lived Branches: Merge into main as often as possible.
-  3. All commits messages must be prefixed with the story Jira Id.
+  3. Commit Message Prefix: All commit messages must start with the story Jira ID.

 Stable means that the main branch shall always compile and build correctly, and executing automated tests with success.
 Every time a main branch results